 You currently have a child support order that has been in place for a while.
 Unfortunately, you feel it is no longer working for you.
 The good news is, in North Carolina, you may seek to modify the support order.

 The courts don’t just modify these orders for anyone and for any reason.
 To ensure children have the financial support needed to have their basic needs met, certain circumstances must apply in your case to have the order adjusted.
-Currently, there are you may seek a support modification.
+Currently, there are three reasons why you may seek a support modification.

 Reason number one: Paternity questioned